 Sunrise and sunsets make for beautiful images.
-Today I tell you the story behind the sunset that almost escaped.
+Today I tell you how to capture a last minute sunset as I photograph the sunset that almost escaped.

 With one eye constantly looking for that break in the cloud and the occasional look at the weather app on my iphone time was ticking to sunset.
 Full of motivation all I wanted was a break in the cloud.

 With sunset around 45 minutes away I noticed a very small break in the cloud.
 Grabbing my camera bag, tripod and car keys I hastily make my way to the car.
 The cloud has broken and light levels have started to fall.
 As drive unknowing where to go at such short notice.
 I head towards Highgate Common.
 I have been here several times before walking my dog but I have never taken the camera with me.